drush-ops/drush/docs/commands.md

 In Drush 9, the default services file, `drush.services.yml`, will be used in instances where there is no `services` section in the Drush extras of the project's composer.json file.
 In Drush 10, however, the services section must exist, and must name the services file to be used.
 If a future Drush extension is written such that it only works with Drush 10 and later, then its entry would read `"drush.services.yml": "^10"`, and Drush 9 would not load the extension's commands.
 It is all the same recommended that Drush 9 extensions explicitly declare their services file with an appropriate version constraint.

 ## Altering Drush Command Info
-Drush command info (annotations) can be altered from other modules.
+Drush command info (annotations/attributes) can be altered from other modules.
 This is done by creating and registering 'command info alterers'.
 Alterers are class services that are able to intercept and manipulate an existing command annotation.

 In order to alter an existing command info, follow the steps below: